rmcanany/SolidEdgeHousekeeper/README.md

 Optionally includes a watermark image on the output.
 For the watermark, set X/W and Y/H to position the image, and Scale to change its size.
 The X/W and Y/H values are fractions of the sheet's width and height, respectively.
 So, (`0,0`) means lower left, (`0.5,0.5`) means centered, etc. Note some file formats may not support bitmap output.

 The option `Use subdirectory formula` can use an Index Reference designator to select a model file contained in the draft file.
 This is similar to Property Text in a Callout, for example, `%{System.Material|R1}`.
 To refer to properties of the draft file itself, do not specify a designator, for example, `%{Custom.Last Revision Date}`.

+When creating PDF files, there are two options, `PDF` and `PDF per Sheet`.
+The first saves all sheets to one file.
+The second saves each sheet to a separate file, called `<Filename>-<Sheetname>.pdf`.
+You can optionally suppress the `Sheetname` suffixon file with only one sheet.
+Set the option on the **Configuration Tab -- Open/Save Page**.To save sheets to separate `dxf` or `dwg` files, refer to the Save As Options in Solid Edge.

 ## CODE ORGANIZATION